 This course provides a foundation for a basic experience with painting.
 Exploration with the methods, materials and concepts of acrylic painting will be carried out in a studio setting.
 Through specifically assigned problems, the beginning student will develop a visual painting vocabulary.
 Color theory, pictorial composition, figure/ground relationships, visual perception, spatial concepts, and critical thinking skills will all be emphasized.
 Participation in individual and group critiques of work produced during the course is expected.
 Students are responsible for purchasing their own materials for this course.
-Two class hours, four laboratory hours.
+Two class hours, three laboratory hours.
 (SUNY-A)

 Prerequisite: ART 104 or permission of instructor.

 Students will create and paint a wall mural for the ESOL and Foreign Languages department.
 Through this project, students will experience what it is like to work with a real client on a commissioned piece of art.
 Design sketches, proposal presentations and execution of design will all be a part of the service experience.
 (30 hours) S-10